 The Board of Directors has established a Nominating Committee, which consists of five directors, Messrs.
 Castaing, Devine, Gunderson, Marx and Paulsen.
 All members of the Nominating Committee are Independent Directors and all members participated in determining this year's nominees for election to the Board of Directors at the only meeting of the Nominating Committee held during the year.
-All nominees for election to the Board of Directors and are standing for re-election.
+All nominees for election to the Board of Directors are current members of the Board of Directors and are standing for re-election.